sameer-codes-ai/LeetFlix/README.md

+# 🚀 LeetFlix - Level Up Your BingeWatching Journey

-Welcome to **Leetflix** – your one-stop platform to track Binge-Watching progress, compete on leaderboards, engage in discussions, and flaunt those green contribution bubbles like a boss.
+Welcome to **LeetFlix** – your one-stop platform to track Binge-Watching progress, compete on leaderboards, engage in discussions, and flaunt those green contribution bubbles like a boss.
 Inspired by LeetCode and Netflix, but cooler 😎

 ---